 The state-of-the-art EMG Laboratory at HSC, staffed by Drs.
-Felice, Whitaker, and Andrews, performs nerve conduction studies, needle EMG, single-fiber electromyography (SFEMG), and other specialized procedures.
+Felice and Whitaker, performs nerve conduction studies, needle EMG, single-fiber electromyography (SFEMG), and other specialized procedures.
 Disorders from carpal tunnel syndrome to ALS are evaluated by experienced staff with patient comfort in mind.
 Physicians may refer patients directly for EMG testing by faxing the necessary information and reason for referral to 860.827.6286.

 Electromyography (EMG) is a clinical test for evaluating and recording the electrical activity of nerves and muscles.
 EMG testing is utilized by neurologists, neuromuscular medicine specialists, physiatrists, and orthopedic surgeons for evaluation of neuromuscular disorders including focal conditions like carpal tunnel syndrome, and generalized disorders like amyotrophic lateral sclerosis (Lou Gehrig disease), peripheral neuropathies, muscular dystrophies and myasthenia gravis.